Claire-Fisher/colour-theory-ms1/README.md

 # Future Features

+### Sticky Header:

+- A sticky header would improve navigation for the user, especially on scrolling mobile devices.
+At present the dropdown navigation menu is too long.
+With a fixed-top added to the responsive navbar the bottom two menu items on the dropdown cannot be selected.

+- Attempts were made, using the bootstrap class:fixed-top, targeting only the main header and allowing the dropdown menu to remain scrollable.
+So far, I haven’t managed to accomplish this.

+- I also experimented with media queries to reduce the dropdown menu size/margins/padding etc. However this reduced the size of the elements to a point where operating via touch screen would be fiddly and frustrating to the user.
+This moves away from the positive user experience objective.
+At present, site navigation works satisfactorily.

+- In future, I would like to develop a sticky navbar header that improves navigation, without diminishing UX.

 ### Gallery images:

 - For an additional feature, it would add interest to have the gallery change on each colour page.
 The images would change to those predominantly showing the colour in focus. (e.g A gallery depicting mostly red images on the Red profile page etc.)